clanfear/CSSS508/Lectures/Week5/CSSS508_week5_data_import_export_cleaning.md

 For less common formats, Google it.
 I've yet to encounter a data format without an R package to handle it (or at least a clever hack).

+If you encounter a mysterious file extension (e.g. `.dat`), try opening it with a good text editor first (e.g. Notepad++); there's a good chance it is actually raw text with a delimiter or fixed format that R can handle!

 Cleaning Data
 ====================================================================================